-- Anaphora: The novel shows the use of anaphora such as,
+- Anaphora: The novel shows the use of anaphora in the following sentences,

-These examples show the repetitions of “I have” and “before they could” in the start of the successive clauses.
+These examples show the repetitions of “I have” and “before they could” at the start of the successive clauses.

-- Asyndeton: In asyndeton, the words in a list are separated by commas, and no conjunctions are used to join the words in a list as shown in this novel such as,
+- Asyndeton: In asyndeton, the words in a list are separated by commas, and no conjunctions are used to join the words in a list.
+For example,

+i.
 Out jumped the goblins, big goblins, great ugly-looking goblins, lots of goblins, before you could say rocks and blocks.
 (Chapter -4)

 This example shows that Tolkien has not used conjunction to join different things or ideas.

 - Conflict: The novel shows both external and internal conflicts.
 The external conflict is going on between man and nature and man and other creatures.
-However, the internal conflict is going on in the mind of Bilbo about his adventures and his actions.
+However, the internal conflict is going on in Bilbo’s mind about his adventures and his actions.

-- Characters: The novel, The Hobbit, or There and Back Again, shows both static as well as dynamic characters.
+- Characters: The Hobbit shows both static as well as dynamic characters.
 The hobbit, Bilbo, is a dynamic character as he shows a considerable transformation in his behavior and conduct by the end of the novel.
 However, all other characters are static as they do not show or witness any transformation such as Gandalf, Thorin, Gollum, or Smaug.

 - Climax: The climax in the novel occurs when Bilbo kills a spider and becomes confident that he has the ability to deal with other such adversities.

-- Deus Ex Machina: The novel shows the use of deus ex machina such as,
+- Deus Ex Machina: The following example shows the use of deus ex machina,

 These lines show the use of supernatural elements such as the paths that were cheats and bad ends and then evil things.

-- Foreshadowing: The novel shows many instances of foreshadows such as,
+- Foreshadowing: The examples of foreshadows are as follows,